Xiaocheng-Zhang/CS4500/CS4500-Assignment-2/part1/MEMO.md

-Implementation explanation:
+# Implementation explanation:

+## Array implementation:
-In our implementation of array, we created four classes to support int, float, bool, and String data types.
-Some functions such as add, remove, clear are similar with what we designed for StringList.
+- In our implementation of array, we created four types of array to support
+- int, float, bool, and String data types.
+Some functions such as add, remove,
+- clear are similar with what we designed for StringList.
+	* Array:

+## Map implementation:
-For Map, we designed one extra class which pairs each key and value together in the map.
-Map is basically a list of key-value pairs.
+- For Map, we designed one extra class which pairs each key and value together in the map.
+- Map is basically a list of key-value pairs.
 All essential methods such as put, get, isKeyIn have been implemented by us and all tests can be passed.

+## Queue implementation:
-For Queue, we are able to support both String and Object because all functions take in Object and String is a child of object.
-The essential methods such as enqueue, dequeue, peek have been implemented and examined by both spec tests and our own tests
+- For Queue, we are able to support both String and Object because all functions take in Object and String is a child of object.
+- The essential methods such as enqueue, dequeue, peek have been implemented and examined by both spec tests and our own tests

-The critique of design and test:
+# The critique of design and test:

 	a) Array:
 		1)Documentations of each method and test contained duplicated information